Tech Category

 Antipatterns

-This section addresses antipatterns involving ineffective or counterproductive ways of modeling Tech Category in LeanIX.
+This section addresses antipatterns involving ineffective or counterproductive ways of modeling the Tech Category in SAP LeanIX.

-• Don’t confuse Tech Category and Technical Platform (one of the Platform subtypes) - The Tech Category is a logical grouping of technologies of similar functions (all of your databases), while Technical Platform is a technical grouping of IT Components of one type (all of your Oracle databases) in relation to the strategic Initiatives, Business Capabilities, and Objectives.
+- Don’t confuse Tech Category and Technical Platform (an optional Platform type in Meta Model v3) - The Tech Category is a logical grouping of technologies of similar functions (for example, all of your databases), while Technical Platform is a technical grouping of IT Components of one type (for example, all of your Oracle databases) in relation to the strategic Initiatives, Business Capabilities, and Objectives.

 Applicable Use Cases